PaddlePaddle/Paddle/doc/survey/dynamic_graph.md

 1. It promises effient data parallelism implementations

 What's good about Node Graph:
-1. Better flexibility.
+1. More flexibility.
 PyTorch users can mix and match independent graphs however they like, in whatever threads they like (without explicit synchronization).
-An added benefit of structuring graphs this way is that when a portion of the graph becomes dead, it is automatically freed.
-[1]
+An added benefit of structuring graphs this way is that when a portion of the graph becomes dead, it is automatically freed. [[2]](https://openreview.net/pdf?id=BJJsrmfCZ)

 ### 2) Lazy evaluation vs Immediate evaluation